 Who needs a compliance plan and why?

 Federal law requires healthcare providers to have a formal compliance plan.
-Section 6401 of the Patient Protection and Affordable Care Act (ACA) stipulates that providers must establish a compliance program if you are enrolled in Medicare, Medicaid or Children’s Health Insurance Program (CHIP).
+The Patient Protection and Affordable Care Act (ACA) stipulates that providers must establish a compliance program if you are enrolled in Medicare, Medicaid or Children’s Health Insurance Program (CHIP).

 Providers should have an effective compliance plan for each of the following: